The Psychology Of Sex: Science Of Sex

 Hormonal impact: Hormones drive sexual desire

 The first factor we will discuss is hormones, which play a significant role in driving sexual desire.
-For example, testosterone is one of the primary hormones influencing sexual arousal and libido in both men and women.
+For example, testosterone is one of the primary hormones influencing sexual arousal and libido in both males and females.

-As testosterone levels increase, so too does sexual interest—which explains why people tend to experience an increase in libido during their teenage years when testosterone production is at its peak.
-Other hormones, such as estrogen, are essential in managing sexual desire.
+As testosterone levels increase, so too does sexual interest, which explains why people tend to experience an increase of libido during their teenage years when testosterone production is at its peak.
+Other hormones, such as estrogen, are essential parts of managing sexual desire.

-Pleasure starts in the brain: Brain chemistry impacts sexual behaviors
+Pleasure starts in the brain: Brain chemistry impacts human sexuality

 Dopamine helps control pleasure-seeking behaviors, while oxytocin creates feelings of connection between partners.
 This means that when we engage in specific sexual activities or interact with someone romantically, our brains release these chemicals, creating positive feelings that reinforce our behavior and encourage us to seek similar experiences again.